Section 1. Purpose and findings.

 (5) Any additional cannabis produced by the person’s cannabis plants provided that the possession of any amount of cannabis in excess of 2.5 ounces of cannabis, 15 grams of concentrated cannabis, and cannabis products containing no more than 2,500 milligrams of THC must be limited to the same property where the plants were cultivated.

-(p) “Public place” means any place to which the general public has access.
-It does not include an on-site consumption establishment.
+(r) “Public place” means any place to which the general public has access.
+It does not include an on-site consumption establishment or a privately-owned, outdoor location where cannabis is used with the permission of the property owner.

 Section 3.
 Personal use of cannabis.